Productivity

 Our Verdict

 Notion earns its 8.7 rating by doing something genuinely difficult: combining flexible document editing, relational databases, and team wikis in a single coherent tool that solo users can start for free and small teams can grow into.
-The 9.2 on Features reflects real breadth — databases, kanban, calendars, AI Agents — while the 7.5 on Mobile Experience honestly reflects a mobile app that still lags behind desktop in editing comfort and lacks cellular offline sync.
-The main watch-outs are pricing and scale: full AI requires committing to $20/user/month, and database performance degrades meaningfully past 5,000 records.
-For individuals, students, and tech-comfortable teams under 50 people who want to consolidate their stack, Notion is hard to beat; for sales-heavy teams, large enterprises with strict row-level access needs, or anyone requiring offline-first reliability, look at Coda or a dedicated tool instead.
+The 9.2 on Features reflects real breadth — databases, kanban, calendars, AI Agents — while the 7.5 on Mobile Experience reflects a mobile app that continues to improve, with AI Agent features arriving in early 2026.
+A couple of things to weigh: full AI access requires the Business plan at $20/user/month, and very large databases perform best when kept to a manageable size.
+For individuals, students, and tech-comfortable teams under 50 people who want to consolidate their stack, Notion is hard to beat; for sales-heavy teams, large enterprises with complex row-level access needs, or anyone who needs offline-first reliability, Coda or a dedicated tool may be a better fit.

 Try Notion